 Accessible information and communication technology (ICT) ensures your applicants and employees are fully included across all phases of employment.

-The development, procurement, lease, maintenance and use of information and communication technology (ICT) are central to the operation of businesses today.
-The Internet has dramatically changed the way that businesses conduct work and communicate with the public, including how candidates apply for jobs.
+The development, procurement, lease, maintenance, and use of ICT are central to the operation of businesses today.
+The internet has dramatically changed the way that businesses conduct work and communicate with the public, including how candidates apply for jobs.

 Take the Be Tech Savvy Self-Paced Training